');

 What is the population of West Union, WV?

-The population of West Union, WV is 940 according to the latest Census data.
+The population of West Union, WV is 940 according to the latest US Census Bureau American Community Survey estimates.
+This makes it a small community in West Virginia.

 What is the median household income in West Union?